Battle of Königgrätz: Austrian counterattack

-At 11:00 came the deciding moment of the battle; the Austrian centre began a manoeuvre to flank the Prussian 7th Division, which had pushed back and held off nearly a quarter of the Austrian army.
+At 11 am the deciding moment of the battle came; the Austrian centre began a manoeuvre to flank the Prussian 7th Division, which had pushed back and held off nearly a quarter of the Austrian army.
 Colonel Carl von Pöckh was sent to drive the Prussians back, and with a fierce infantry charge managed to force the 7th Division back to the outskirts of the forest.
 Flanking fire raked Pöckh's battalion, annihilating it as a fighting force and killing its commander.
-The fire came from the 8th Division which stiffened the Prussian center to hold off the Austrian thrusts.
+The fire came from the 8th Division which stiffened the Prussian centre to hold off the Austrian thrusts.

 While divisions from the Austrian II and IV Corps were committed to the fighting, there was no decisive infantry charge, nor did the Prussians present a flank that could be attacked with cavalry.
 The Austrians ultimately were caught having moved from their defensive position to attack, and their right flank was exposed to the arriving Prussian infantry.

 However, neither cavalry nor artillery gave direct help to the Prussian Infantry.
-Around 12:30 two rifled batteries of 2nd Division arrived, and around 13:00, Oberst von Bülow, part of Army of the Elbe, brought the corps artillery, two regiments, to the battlefield.
-After 1 o'clock, Oberst von Rozynski commanded 66 guns in this area.
+Around 12:30 pm two rifled batteries of 2nd Division arrived, and around 1 pm, Oberst von Bülow, part of Army of the Elbe, brought the corps artillery, two regiments, to the battlefield.
+After 1 pm, Oberst von Rozynski commanded 66 guns in this area.
 However they were too far to the rear to be used effectively.
 This kept Karl Eberhard Herwarth von Bittenfeld from ordering a major attack against the Austrian left.